ivanbruel/todoapp/README.md

 }
 ```

-Last but not least, to minimally improve the user experience we want to be able to go through the textfields as if we are filling a form, as in, going to the next field when we press the return key.
+Finally, to add a touch of proper User Experience I will also set the chain of **firstResponders** for the textfields, so that you jump between the textfields as if it was a form. (and also performing the form action when there is no next field).

 ```objc
 // Go to next textfield upon clicking the return key (perform action if no other textfield)